Kubernetes PetSets

 Diagram: Kubernetes PetSets

-PODs and their shortcomings
+Challenges: PODs and their shortcomings

 Kubernetes enables the specification of applications as a POD file, expressed in YAML or JSON format.
 The file specifies what containers are to be in a POD.
 PODs are the smallest deployment unit in Kubernetes and present several challenges for some stateful services.
-They do not offer a singleton pattern and are ephemeral by design.
+They do not offer a singleton pattern and are temporary by design.

 Their constructs are mortal as they are born and die but never resurrected.
 When a POD dies, it’s permanently gone and replaced with a new instance and fresh identity.
 This operation model may suit some applications but falls short for others who want to retain identity and storage across restart / reschedule.

-Replication Controllers and their shortcomings
+Challenges: Replication Controllers and their shortcomings

 If you want a POD to resurrect, you need a Replication Controller ( RC ).
 The RC enables a singleton pattern to set replication patterns to a specific number of PODs.